top of page

 When Future Knowledge Isn’t Enough

 • Interpreting news correctly is tough.
-Participants predicted market movements accurately just 51.5% of the time - barely better than a coin toss.
+Participants accurately predicted market movements just 51.5% of the time - barely better than a coin toss.

 • Betting the right amount is even tougher.
 It’s one thing to know rain is coming; it’s another to decide whether to carry an umbrella or build an ark.
 Many participants either overcommitted to uncertain bets or played it too safe.